Counseling Degrees & Licenses in California

 - School-Based Clinical Counseling, 60 units – Where students have met the requirements to receive a PPS credential and are eligible for licensure as a Licensed Professional Clinical Counselor (LPCC).

 There are some differences between the CMHC and the MFT program.
 The CMHC does not require a graduate school entrance exam, while the MFT program does.
-Both graduates are eligible for licensure following 3,000 supervised hours; the MFT graduate requires 1,000 supervised hours to be completed within the 3,000 hours of the program.
+Both graduates are eligible for licensure following 3,000 supervised hours; the MFT graduate requires 1,000 supervised hours to be completed within the 3,000 hours of the program, while the CMHC program requires 700 hours of supervised clinical experience.

 - Location: San Diego, California